andresgfranco/zemoga-FED-test/README.md

 - `js:` main javascript file containing the functions that manipulates the DOM.

 # Bugs
 - In mobile size, the single thumb icon background indicating which vote(positive or negative) is winning per candidate is stucked in yellow no matter the result.
-Currently working on it.

 # Authors
 - Andres Gonzalez Franco - http://twitter.com/andresgfranco - https://www.linkedin.com/feed/